isaranwrap/StandardizingAKI/pkg/docs/index.rst

 Installation
 ============

+.. option:: Python

 You can install the flagger with ``pip``.
 Simply type the following into command line and the package should install properly.

 .. code-block:: python

-   pip install akiflagger
+   pip install akiFlagger

-To ensure that it is working properly, you can open a Python session and test it with.
+To ensure that it is working properly, you can open a Python session and test it with

 .. code-block:: python